 Can I use an egg replacer?

-And don’t forget about the Gluten-Free Double Chocolate Muffins I mentioned above.
+And don’t forget about the Gluten-Free Double Chocolate Muffins I mentioned above, they are a paleo muffin as well.
 Looking for more breakfast treats that are healthy?
 Food Fanatic has a scrumptious Paleo Pumpkin Waffle, and Texan Erin has a lovely recipe for Paleo Apple Muffins.

 Looking to keep this completely sugar-free?
 These Sugar-Free Chocolate Chips are simple to make.